+Years 7, 8 and 9

-At Key Stage 3 (Years 7 and 8) we provide a broad and balanced curriculum.
-On entry to the school students are placed in mixed ability tutor groups.
-For the majority of lessons, teaching groups will be mixed ability.
-In Mathematics, Science, and Modern Foreign Languages students are set according to ability based on a range of data, with each of these curriculum areas taking responsibility for how they set students.
-Sets are regularly reviewed with movement between sets occurring when appropriate.
-At Key Stage 3 the majority of students study French, with those showing greater linguistic talent, studying German.
-A small minority of students do not take a language and have extra literacy lessons instead.
+Students will study a broad and balanced curriculum and will be in mixed ability tutor groups.
+Most lessons will be taught in mixed ability groups, apart from Mathematics, Science, and Modern Foreign Languages which are set according to ability.
+These curriculum areas are responsibility for how they set students.
+Sets are regularly reviewed, and students will move classes when it is appropriate.
+In Year 7 students will be studying German, those in the top set will be expected to study German at GCSE.
+A small minority of students will have a mixture of German and literacy lessons.